WalkingDevFlag/CICIDS_2017_RL/README.md

 ## Performance

 When properly trained, the model achieves:
-- Overall accuracy of approximately 99% on the CICIDS2017 dataset
+- Overall accuracy of approximately x% on the CICIDS2017 dataset
-- False positive rate of less than 0.2%
+- False positive rate of less than y%
 - Effective detection of both common and rare attack types
 - Robust handling of class imbalance issues